decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 6.
+The scripts `database/create-tables.sql` and `database/insert-data.sql`.

+In this update I'm publishing the scripts `database/create-tables.sql` and `database/insert-data.sql`.
+They are simplified versions of the scripts with the same names that I have created back when this project still was a subproject.

+The script `database/insert-data.sql` is worth a word.
+Currently, on my machine, it generates and inserts 10 thousand rows into a 1-column table in about 0.55 s.
+For 100 thousand rows the time grows to 4 s, and for the desired 1 million rows to 40 s.
+Given I expect to perform the generation and insertion multiple times during debugging, I have fallen back to 10 thousand rows for now.
+My conclusion is, these times are not acceptable, especially given there will be more tables than this one to prepare and insert data into.
+I'm going to look for optimization.

 ## Update 5.
 The entity-relationship model of the company.

 In this update I'm publishing the entity-relationship model of the company.
 On a side note, I now think that it should have been published before the `database/reset-database.bash` script.
 This model doesn't expect the database to exist, while the `database/reset-database.bash` script is a helper script for creating the database.